iamjumshaid/BSE-6A-Phase-02/README.md

 # BSE-6A-Phase-02
--Simple static page.
+- Simple static page.
--Hostedo on Surge
+- Hostedo on Surge
--Download and update according to your needs.
+- Download and update according to your needs.

 # To host your static pages on Surge
 - Install node https://nodejs.org/en/